shubhanker004/ML-Blogs/README.md

 # ML-Blogs
-Codes for Machine learning blogs
+Codes for Machine Learning blogs
+Here, you can find all the codes that I have referred in y blogs.